tjalfe12/Wexo_code_challenge/README.md

 # Welcome to FlickerHub!

-📖 This is a code challenge showcasing general webdevelopment and api interaction.
+📖 This is a code challenge showcasing general web development and api interaction.

 ## To run